emissary-ingress/emissary/docs/guides/filter-dev-guide.md

 ## Further reading

-For more details about configuring filters and the `plugin` interface, see the [filter reference guide](/reference/filter-reference).
+For more details about configuring filters and the `plugin` interface, see the [filter reference](/reference/filter-reference).